Our Permanent Residents

 Hoss came to us from a local animal control.
 He is as docile as they get and he is our Education Ambassador.

 A blind red eared slider turtle who cannot be released for obvious reasons.

 A boa imperator who came to us due to aggression issues.
 She is now about as docile as a snake can get.

-We don’t usually do dog rescue but we did take in chunk and his six brothers and sisters when he was two weeks old.
+We no longer do dog rescue, but we did take in chunk and his six brothers and sisters when he was two weeks old.
 He is a mess of a dog but we love him.

 Happy is a Nile Monitor that came from Florida as part of the Pet Amnesty Progran, where they are no longer legal to be kept as pets.
 Happy will live her days out as an education animal to inform others why Niles aren't the ideal pet.